openstack/heat/doc/source/getting_started/on_devstack.rst

 Configure DevStack to enable ceilometer and aodh (if using alarms)
 ------------------------------------------------------------------
-To use ceilometer alarms you need to enable ceilometer and aodh in devstack.
+To use aodh alarms you need to enable ceilometer and aodh in devstack.
 Adding the following lines to `[[local|localrc]]` section of `local.conf` will enable the services::